mmachenry/star-battle/README.md

-Star Battle Solver by Mike Machenry
+Star Battle Solver by Mike MacHenry
 ---

 This is a solver for the Star Battle puzzle that I originally wrote for